zsoltk/RxAndroidLibs/README.md

 * [RxPermissions](https://github.com/tbruyelle/RxPermissions) - Android M runtime permissions powered by RxJava

 ##### Contributions welcome
 If you know a project that's not listed here, submit a pull request and help to expand the list.
-Please keep the alphabetical order when adding something to one of the lists.
-Thank you.
+* Please keep the alphabetical order when adding something to one of the lists
+* Libraries should have a descriptive README with usage examples and download urls at the very least
+* It's suggested to submit 1 lib / pull request, so that they can be merged independently